Skip to content

 Romanian Itself

-It shouldn’t be much of a surprise that the most widely-spoken language in Romania is the one the country is named for.
+It shouldn’t be much of a surprise that the most widely-spoken language in Romania is the one that shares its name with the country.

 Romanian itself is spoken by about 91% of the population (as of 2002).
-If you take the time to learn some basics of Romanian, you’re certain to find some people to communicate with.
+If you take the time to learn some basics of Romanian, you’re certain to find some people to talk with.

 This also means that, should you want to fully learn the language, Romania is definitely the place to do it!
 Immersion will always be one of the most effective methods for language practice.